tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 {{<contentTitle title="Checking your status">}}

 Check the status of the repository by entering <span class="notice">git status</span>.
-Git status checks the current state of repository.
-Curently it is showing that you have 3 untracked files.
+Git status checks the current state of the repository.
+Currently, it is showing that you have 3 untracked files.

 <span class="hl-info">terminal</span>
 ```bash